cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 Encoding the Data for Transmission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Plain text in transmission is more resilient to transmission errors when it is encoded in Base64.
-You would therefore like to encode all your columsn in Base64.
+You would therefore like to encode all your columns in Base64.

 First, convert `body_calories_burnt` and `body_timestamp` back to strings by applying the directive `set-type body_calories_burnt String` and `set-type body_timestamp String`.